 Follow the Leungs

-See how the Leungs tackle each of the Challenges and share learnings and tips in their quest to live a net zero life.
+See how the Leungs tackled each of the Challenges and check out the learnings and tips shared in their quest to live a net zero life.

 Tune into the Challenges

 Follow Canadian Geographic on Facebook, Twitter and Instagram to be notified when each challenge starts and receive tips on how you too, can #LiveNetZero.